letmaik/vscode-git-tree-compare/README.md

 `gitTreeCompare.includeFilesOutsideWorkspaceRoot` Determines whether to display the special `/` node when the tree root is not the repository root and there are changes outside the workspace folder.
 Default is to display the `/` node.

 `gitTreeCompare.iconsMinimal` Option which enables a compact icon layout where only files have icons, comparable to the Seti file icon theme.

+`gitTreeCompare.location` Determines where the comparison tree view is displayed, either in the Explorer tab or the Source Control (default) tab.